mkht/DSCR_Firefox/README.md

 + [int] **FolderId** (Optional):
     + The ID of the folder.
-    + This value only respect when the item type is Folder.
+    + This value only respect when the item type is `Folder`.
     + The default is `1`

 + [string] **FirefoxDirectory** (Optional):